 Childism isn’t as simple as whether or not you like children.
 Some people don’t like kids and that’s ok.
 You don’t have to like kids to believe they should be assured human dignity.
+[EDIT: I was wrong.
+It is NOT ok to dislike kids anymore than it is ok to dislike any other entire group of people.
+That was a bit of residual childism on my part, and I’m accountable for it.]
 Unfortunately, in the U.S. alone, more than 3 million cases of child abuse are investigated each year and an average of 5 children are murdered every day of the year by caregivers.
 A sobering report from the U.S. Department of Justice states that, in the previous year, “60 percent [of children in the U.S.] were exposed to violence, crime, or abuse in their homes, schools, and communities.
 Almost 40 percent of American children were direct victims of 2 or more violent acts, and 1 in 10 were victims of violence 5 or more times.
 Children are more likely to be exposed to violence and crime than adults.
 Almost 1 in 10 American children saw one family member assault another family member, and more than 25 percent had been exposed to family violence during their life.”
 To be clear, THIS IS A HUMAN RIGHTS CRISIS.

 Childism is the basis for the abuses children suffer, because childism says that children are not people.
 Our entire culture is complicit in the abuse of children.